Open mobile menu

 The need for a redesign

-A quick heuristic evaluation of the existing experience revealed color contrast issues, unclear visual hierarchy, inconsistent spacing, and unbalanced layout, resulting in a frustrating interface that isn’t intuitive to navigate.
+A heuristic evaluation of the existing experience revealed color contrast issues, unclear visual hierarchy, inconsistent spacing, and unbalanced layout, resulting in a frustrating interface that isn’t intuitive to navigate.

 BUSINESS NEED